- Cause (someone) to believe firmly in the truth of something.

-Connection – Establish Credibility: Build rapport and establish credibility by demonstrating keen insight into their world.
-This can be an overview of industry trends that are influencing everything, technology changes that change the game, or an overview of any context that is relevant to them and gets them saying, "They get it" or "They get us."
+Change is Undeniable: Build rapport and establish credibility by demonstrating keen insight into their world.
+This can be an overview of influential industry trends, technology that changes the game, or an overview of any context that is relevant to them and gets them saying, "They get it," or, "They get us."

 Once you establish yourself as knowing what you’re talking about, you’ll get their attention and build curiosity in hearing the rest of what you have to say.
 Note, however, that you are not the hero of the story.
 They are.
 You establish yourself by establishing your relevance to them.

-Dissatisfaction – Name the Adversary: Next, establish the current state and why it’s not good enough.
-The heart of every action and change—and a key component of insight selling—is the desire to be in a different, new place.
+Success vs. Failure: Next, establish the current state and why it’s not good enough.
+The heart of every action and change—and a key component of insight selling—is the desire to be in a new and different place.
 By establishing the current state and why it’s not good enough, you give the adversary a name.
 You put a target on its back.

-The adversary can be almost any set of afflictions: lack of results, slipping market share, wasted time on workarounds, ideas whose time has passed…anything.
-The masters at insight selling don’t just tell people what to run towards, they give people something to run away from.
+The adversary can be almost anything: lack of results, slipping market share, wasted time on workarounds, ideas whose time has passed…anything.
+The masters at insight selling not only tell people what to run towards, but also give people something to run away from.

-Your ability to establish the destination—to help them imagine some specific aspiration—is critical.
+Your ability to establish and define success—to help them imagine some specific aspiration—is critical.
 Average sellers focus on establishing the path: “This is what we do and the way we do it.”
 These are how messages.
 Nobody cares about the how until they feel the depths of the why.

 Breakthrough! – Introduce a New Hope: Just when the buyer feels resigned to a life in the Pit of Despair—where many (like them) are stuck—you show them a different path.
-A path others they do not know about have taken to successfully climb out of the pit.
+A path others have taken to successfully climb out of the pit.
 A new hope!

 When they see what others have achieved when they made a chance, they’ll want to achieve the same.
 The concept is envy.